Mar 02 2020

 As organisations, across the world, and of all sizes, recognize the importance of a more diverse workforce and a more inclusive environment; the fast-growing HR technology market is catering to the growing demands by providing tools to help these organizations implement holistic diversity and inclusion strategy.

 For a successful DEIB strategy—that aligns with the unique culture of the organisation, needs of the workforce, and the business environment—organisations need to listen to employees; have DEIB embedded in their HR programs with capable HR leaders providing meaningful consultation to actively drive DEIB initiatives & create a sustainable and cultural systemic change across the organisation.
 And it is important to note the DEIB initiatives are not HR initiatives; Leadership engagement and accountability are critical for success and without it, any progress will be short-lived.
 Even after the key components of diversity, equity inclusion, and belonging are put in place, it is imperative to set goals, benchmark against peers/industry, and communicate the metrics to keep everybody in the loop on the progress made & measure the business impact.

-Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Senior Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
+Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Principal Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
 She is a passionate HRTech evangelist, a member of IHRP HRTech CoP Taskforce, and an avid learner who is certified Six Sigma-Green Belt with a background of MBA (Specialization in HR and IT) and Master’s in Labor Laws and Labor Welfare. .